hfjg/OpenSCAD/README.md

 # OpenSCAD
-A collection of helpful libraries and some nice thingies
+A collection of some nice thingies and helpful libraries for (mainly technical) constructions.